top of page

 Private, 4000 yen for 1 group (up to 6 people)

-You can pick as much tea as you like and make oolong tea or black tea. and take it home as a souvenir (Must stay at least 2 nights)
+You can pick as much tea as you like and make oolong tea or black tea. and take it home as a souvenir (available from 2 people, Must stay at least 2 nights)

 Fee : 2000 per person